LightTact: A Visual-Tactile Fingertip Sensor for Deformation-Independent Contact Sensing: Methodology

 \section{Methodology}

 Our goal is to design \sensor as a robotic tactile sensor capable of reliable, pixel-level contact segmentation across diverse objects and lighting conditions.
 To this end, we first introduce a novel optical layout and sensing principle and analyze its theoretical behavior in Section~\ref{subsec:sensing_principle}.
 We then present how \sensor realizes this principle within a compliant, fingertip-scale form factor suitable for robotic integration in Section~\ref{subsec:sensor_design}.
-Following, we describe the key fabrication steps for constructing \sensor in Section~\ref{subsec:sensor_fabrication}.
-Finally, we introduce our algorithms for contact segmentation in Section~\ref{subsec:contact_segmentation}.
+Following, we describe the key fabrication steps for constructing \sensor sensors in Section~\ref{subsec:sensor_fabrication}.
+Finally, we introduce the procedures for sensor calibration and algorithms for contact segmentation in Section~\ref{subsec:contact_segmentation}.